Alejogb1/job-board/blog-data/how-should-dag-schedule-intervals-be-defined.md

 id: "how-should-dag-schedule-intervals-be-defined"
 ---

-Alright, let’s unpack this.
+, let’s unpack this.
 You're asking about a fundamental aspect of workflow orchestration: how to define schedule intervals for Directed Acyclic Graphs, or DAGs.
 I’ve spent a significant portion of my career knee-deep in building and maintaining complex data pipelines, and the way you handle scheduling—or mismanage it—can drastically affect your system's robustness and efficiency.
 Trust me, I’ve seen workflows grind to a halt because of poorly defined schedules.
 So, let’s get into the nitty-gritty.

-The crucial part is understanding that schedule intervals determine *when* your DAG will run, and this goes beyond simply setting a cron string.
+The crucial part is understanding that schedule intervals determine _when_ your DAG will run, and this goes beyond simply setting a cron string.
 It involves the interplay of several factors: the logical timeframe your DAG processes, the actual execution time, the desired frequency of updates, and the system resources available.
 It’s a balance, not a one-size-fits-all situation.

 Firstly, we need to distinguish between logical time and physical execution time.
 Often, a DAG processes data associated with a specific period—let’s say, hourly batches of log data.
-This is the *logical* time it's working with.
-But the *physical* execution can happen later, influenced by dependencies and resource availability.
+This is the _logical_ time it's working with.
+But the _physical_ execution can happen later, influenced by dependencies and resource availability.
 This distinction is crucial when defining intervals.
 A misaligned approach can cause gaps or overlaps, leading to data inconsistencies or processing inefficiencies.

 Here's where things get interesting.
-We typically use cron expressions or similar mechanisms to define the actual triggers, but these are merely representations of when the scheduler *attempts* to run the DAG.
+We typically use cron expressions or similar mechanisms to define the actual triggers, but these are merely representations of when the scheduler _attempts_ to run the DAG.
 The interval you specify should ideally reflect the processing time and the data window your DAG operates within.
 For instance, a DAG that process hourly log data shouldn’t have a simple hourly trigger.
-It's more correct to use an hourly trigger that processes the *previous hour’s* log data.
+It's more correct to use an hourly trigger that processes the _previous hour’s_ log data.
 Let me illustrate with some examples.

 **Example 1: Basic Hourly Processing with Offset**